gruntwork-io/docs/_docs-sources/foundations/iac-foundations/labels-tags.md

   Name: vpc-prod
 ```

-In other words, any of your Terragrunt modules can now include an overrides.yml file to override the "default" config from the root terragrunt.hcl.
+In other words, any of your Terragrunt modules can now include an `overrides.yml` file to override the "default" config from the root `terragrunt.hcl`.